SV-ROS/intro_to_ros/README.md

 The lidar should start spinning on the Neato and Rviz should load on the secondary computer.
 I found that if the lidar doesn't show on the secondary computer bue rviz loads, just close it down and restart the above command from the terminal.

-If you are using a logitech controller as described above you can start driving by holding down the X button and driving with the left stick or left D-pad depending on how your controller is configured (switch on top of F710).
+If you are using a logitech controller as described above you can start driving by holding down the 'A' button and driving with the left stick or left D-pad depending on how your controller is configured (switch on top of F710).
+The 'A' button on the controller is called the enable_button and is configured in the logitech_teleop.launch file.
+The 'A' button maps to button 1 but this can be changed if you would like.

 If you are not using the logitech controller and didn't change the config, the easiest thing to do is open a new terminal on either computer and run `rosrun teleop_twist_keyboard teleop_twist_keyboard.py` and the keys indicated to drive around (i,m,j,l).